ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 find an alternative geospatial library to the Basemap codebase.
 To this end, the development team will invest time to implement the Cartopy package as a mapping backend.
 This is necessitated by the phasing out of Basemap by 2020 due to lack of support.
-Initially Cartopy will be an optional backend (ie not a required dependency of Py-ART).
+Initially, Cartopy will be an optional backend (ie not a required dependency of Py-ART).
 The development team and advanced users will work with the Cartopy team in reporting desired functionality so that it can become the primary backend for plotting radar data on maps.